Home » Articles

 As a homeschooler you have taken on a huge responsibility for the education of your child.
-Basically, you have accepted to get directly involved in all aspects of a school- everything from curriculum selection to grade management.
-This post will focus on a small part of all the things you have going on as a homeschooler but a very important part indeed.
-The question is “how much time does your child need to spend learning math?”. (more…)
+Basically, you have accepted to get directly involved in all aspects of a school- everything from curriculum selection to grade management. (more…)

 Experience is the best teacher.
 As such I want to share with you lessons that I have learned over the years when it comes to teaching young people mathematics.
 Knowing what to look for in your child’s math work can help you encourage good habits and correct common problems. (more…)

 So is your child gifted in math?
 The question is difficult to answer because all students are smart in their own ways.
 Moreover so many “average” math students have the potential to be more advance in math but never get into the “gifted” category for various reasons.

 We all had those days that nothing goes right.
 When your bad day comes from homeschooling your child in math you want to reflect on what happened so the next day will be great.
 Let me give you hope when you have a bad day in math- it’s ONE DAY not 1 year.
 Of course (more…)

 Many homeschooling parents have children with ADD/ADHD.
 Homeschooling a child is challenging enough so homeschooling a child with ADD/ADHD will likely be even more difficult.
 When I taught middle and high school math in schools so many of my students had attention deficit 504s and IEPS.
 As such I would have to modify their instruction to support their challenges of dealing with Attention Deficit Disorder.